Shockersify/WebPage/README.md

 * Animated menu with links to sites
 * Searchbar for startpage search
 * Typing in searchbar will select links on page for fast web travel.
+* Typing wiki: and then your search terms will search Wikipedia.
+* Typing youtube: and then your search terms will search Youtube.
 * More to come...

 [Live Demo] (https://shockersify.github.io/WebPage/)